 Then, one of the Jewish rabbis stepped forward.
 He turned to face the crowds, and with his hands and arms outstretched over his head, signaled to the multitude to cease shouting.
 The curses and shouting stopped.
 He stepped a bit closer to Pilate’s judgment seat and stated: “If you let this Man go, you are not Caesar’s friend.
 Furthermore, “Whoever makes himself a king speaks against Caesar!”1 There, Pilate was, stuck!

-In an instant Pilate’s mind recalled the prime directives he was ordered to carry out as a provincial governor- Keep the taxes flowing to Rome, enforce the local law, or use Roman steel to make these things so.
+In an instant Pilate’s mind recalled the not too distant attempt by Spartacus to over throw the Roman government.
+Was this Christ another another violent revolutionary against the empire?
+He recalled the prime directives he was ordered to carry out as a provincial governor- Keep the taxes flowing to Rome, enforce the local law, and if necessary use Roman steel to make these things so.
 He remembered the Jewish delegations that found their way to Rome over one issue or another he had with them.
-He remembered the fate of Sejanus, and how anyone, anyone at all deemed in the slightest way was treasonous to the emperor was done away with.
+He remembered the fate of Sejanus, and how anyone, anyone at all suspected in the slightest way to be treasonous to the emperor was done away with.

 Yes, Pilate had a simple decision to make.
 It was either go along with the crowd with something he knew was fundamentally wrong, or risk being called before the judgment seat of his god: Emperor Caligula.
 So, he washed his hands in full view of the multitude and stated “I am innocent of the blood of this person.
 You see to it.”2

 Then the savior of the world, the grand, cosmic author of the personal, and political ambitions that led to his conviction, allowed himself to be led away to face the terrible and cruel punishment and death intended for him.
 From the perspective of everyone who sided against and abandoned him he was the most out of control person in the empire.
 Yet He was sovereign over all, and come the third day he would confirm it.